On a Conjecture of Cai-Zhang-Shen for Figurate Primes

-{\bf Abstract.}\ A conjecture of Cai-Zhang-Shen for figurate primes says that every integer $n > 1$ is the sum of two figurate primes.
-In this paper we give respectively equivalent propositions to the conjecture in the cases of even and odd integers and then confirm the conjecture by considering functions with several variables.
+{\bf Abstract}\ A conjecture of Cai-Zhang-Shen for figurate primes says that every integer $k>1$ is the sum of two figurate primes.
+In this paper we give an equivalent proposition to the conjecture.
+By considering extreme value problems with constraints about the conjecture in the cases of odd and even integers and using the method of Lagrange multipliers, Cardano formula for cubic equations and the contradiction, we prove the conjecture.\\ \textbf {Keywords} {figurate prime, Cai-Zhang-Shen conjecture, extreme value problem, constraint}\\ \textbf{MSC (2020):} 11N05